Azure/autorest.typescript/packages/typespec-test/test/NetworkAnalytics.Management/generated/typespec-ts/README.md

 ### NetworkAnalyticsClient

-`NetworkAnalyticsClient` is the primary interface for developers using the Azure NetworkAnalytics REST client library.
+`NetworkAnalyticsClient` is the primary interface for developers using the Azure NetworkAnalytics client library.
 Explore the methods on this client object to understand the different features of the Azure NetworkAnalytics service that you can access.

 ## Troubleshooting